tetokawata/JapanLaborMarket/README.md

 # JapanLaborMarket

-Provide data and methods example to examine Japanese Labor Market.
+Provide data and methods to examine Japanese Labor Market.